-In response to this process, my driving research question is: What is rural women’s relationship with the mining sector today, and how might increased national regulation of mining improve women’s socio-economic wellbeing in Rwanda?
+In response to this process, my driving research question is: What is rural women’s relationship with the mining industry during this process of formalization, and how might increased national regulation of mining improve women’s socio-economic wellbeing in Rwanda?

 OUR CORE TEAM